lorul1/Spreedsheet-To-Non-Steam-Games/README.md

 </details>

 <details><summary><b>Column E - Start In/StartDir</b></summary>
-(The folder that the exe is located in) Type the folder directory of the exe in quotes.
+(The folder that the exe is located in) Type the folder directory which contains the desired exe in quotes.
 Examples comes in included in the (required) template Spreadsheet file.
 </details>

 <details><summary><b>Column F - Cover Art Location</b></summary>
-This column allows you to fill out the look of that Vertical "book-like" cover art which is shown in the library (AKA "p").
+This column allows you to fill out the look of that Vertical "book-like" cover art which is shown in the library (The Steam programing knows this simpily as "p").
 Type out the directory of the file of your device (example: C:\Users\Name\Pictures\Pic.png) followed by .cover, then by the file extension.
 The app will copy, paste, then rename the copy of that picture into the following folder (...\Steam\userdata\USER_ID\config\grid).
 PNG and JPG/JPEG and GIF’s are supported
 At this time the app does not support links to images but I am looking into adding this feature which will be very useful for pointing to a steamGrid photo.
 (Note if/when support for this feature comes it will download the image onto your device and place it in the steam folder it needs to be in to show up in your library) Examples comes in included in the (required) template Spreadsheet file.
 If you are unsure about what a Steam games cover art is, or don't want it applied, then leave this row empty.
 </details>